Survey of Consistent Software-Defined Network Updates: From Theory to Practice

-\begin{enumerate} \item \textbf{Ensuring basic communication with network devices:} Automated update systems classically rely on a logically-centralized coordinator, which must interact with network devices to instruct them to apply operations (in a given order).
+Automated update systems classically rely on a logically-centralized coordinator, which must interact with network devices to instruct them to apply operations (in a given order).
 Such a device-coordinator interaction requires a communication channel.
 Update coordinators in traditional networks typically exploit the command line interface of devices, as noted in, e.g.,~\cite{chen-pacman-09,igp-updates}.
 For SDNs, the interaction is simplified by their very architecture, since the coordinator is typically embodied by the SDN controller which must be already able to program (e.g., through OpenFlow~\cite{openflow} or similar protocols) and monitor (e.g., thanks to a Network Information Base~\cite{onix}) the controlled devices.